 - Start the Terminal.

 - Run the following commands:

-- launchctl kill -STOP gui/$UID/com.apple.photoanalysisd – this one disables the service
+launchctl kill -STOP gui/$UID/com.apple.photoanalysisd – this command from above will disable the service

-- launchctl kill -CONT gui/$UID/com.apple.photoanalysisd – this one starts the service
+launchctl kill -CONT gui/$UID/com.apple.photoanalysisd – this command from above will start the service

 FAQ: Learn more about iCloud Photo Library issues